-The capital of the Central African Republic is Bangui.
-There are approximately 5,507,257 people living here.
+Country Information: The capital of the Central African Republic is Bangui.
+There are approximately 6 million people living here.
 The official language of Central African Republic is French, but Sangho is widely spoken and is considered a national language.
 The majority of Central Africans practice indigenous beliefs, but protestant Christianity and Roman Catholicism are also practiced.
-The time zone is 5 hours ahead of EST.

 One fun fact about CAR is that it was once named Ubangi-Shari by French colonizers and was renamed Central African Republic after gaining independence on August 13, 1960.

 Jim’s Perspectives: One of the poorest countries in the world, with 60% of the population living below the world’s poverty line – – which means it is VERY poor.
 And, generally, with dire poverty comes instability, making CAR one of the most dangerous places on the planet.
 When researching my trip to CAR, every website emphatically discouraged traveling there.
 In fact, the US State Department rated it a “Level 4” security rating, equal to North Korea’s.

 With 4 million inhabitants, half of whom live in the villages outside the capital of Bangui, this is a country (hopefully) in transition from war to peace.
 Whether its President can crack down on sectarian violence remains to be seen.
 A UN peacekeeping force of 12,000 soldiers offer the only security against armed rebels, and they are a prime target for attacks.
 12 were killed last year.

 My guide described CAR like this: “This is a huge country with no people.”
 It is landlocked … but it is full of natural resources.
 And such possibilities if it were properly run.